My name is Ann Cameron.

 A CT scan at the end of March 2013 showed no growth of the cancer, no new cancer, no swollen lymph nodes, and further shrinkage of the tumors.

 A CT scan on July 30, 2013 showed no evidence of cancer!

 My oncologist recommended a new scan in six months, but in six months I’ll likely be in Guatemala where a scan involves drinking a lot of a very nasty-tasting contrast medium.
-So I’ve decided to wait a year to have the next scan.
-Meantime I will keep on with occasional carrot juice, and aim for less meat and ice cream, and more salads.
+So, I’ve decided to wait a year to have the next scan.
+In the meantime, I will keep on with occasional carrot juice, and aim for less meat and ice cream, and more salads.

 To reprise my progress:

 The carrot cure also worked for Ralph Cole’s squamous cell cancers.
 I think they probably will work against a wide range of cancers.
-The effective ingredient in the carrots is falcarinol, which has been proved effective against cancer in lab experiments with rats and mice done in Denmark and the UK.
-Using carrots or falcarinol, Dr. Kirsten Brandt and colleagues in the UK have retarded by a third the growth of tumors in lab rats injected with a carcinogen.
+The effective ingredient in the carrots is falcarinol, which has been proven effective against cancer in lab experiments with rats and mice, done in Denmark and the UK.
+Using carrots or falcarinol, Dr. Kirsten Brandt and colleagues in the UK have retarded the growth of tumors in lab rats injected with a carcinogen, by a third.
 They have fed the rats and mice what proportionately in humans would be a pound and a half of carrots.
 Drinking the juice from five pounds of carrots daily, as Ralph and I have done, is a human equivalent dose more than triple what Dr. Brandt gave the rats.
-I hope that many people and organizations will help fund her work, which so far has struggled to find strong financial backing.
+I hope that many people and organizations will help fund her work which, so far, has struggled to find strong financial backing.

 Best wishes to all for health and happiness,

 I love this!
 Way to go, Ann!
 Some health and healing cancer experts would probably view what Ann did as incredibly risky – only juicing carrots and not even changing her diet.
 But it worked!
 And hey, it’s hard to argue with results.